 Can I use the timber straight away?

-To ensure timber won't move once you have built your instrument it should ideally be conditioned to 6-8% Moisture Content (MC)(40% Relative Humidity equivalent).
+To ensure timber will not move once you have built your instrument it should ideally be conditioned to 6-8% Moisture Content (MC)(40% Relative Humidity equivalent).
+This will also depend on the component - fingerboards, for example, are taken down to much lower EMC's.
 If the timber has only been seasoned then it may not have reached this MC and as such may move after you have built your instrument.
 To avoid this many luthiers make sure all timber that they use has reached this level by conditioning the timber in a dehumidification chamber or humidity controlled environment.
-Even if the timber has already been conditioned it should be let to equalise to about 50%RH before use and particularly before applying glue.
+Even if the timber has already been conditioned it should be let to equalise to about 40%RH before use and particularly before applying glue.
 We can only guarantee that our online timber has reached this EMC unless otherwise stated.
 If you intend to purchase an item that has not yet been conditioned then you will need to condition it prior to construction.

 Are any of the species you harvest endangered?

 None of the species that we harvest are endangered or listed under the CITES.
 One species, Satinwood, is listed as rare under the Advisory List of Rare or Threatened Plants of Victoria and recently as Vulnerable under the FFG Act Threatened Species List.
 This species is known to be promoted by timber harvesting and is not locally threatened in the Otways.
 The IUCN extent of range assessment for this species lists it as Least Concern.
 The second photo on the about us page shows 29 year old dense Satinwood regrowth on a clear-fell logging site in the Otways.
 Both of the videos show dense Satinwood regrowth amongst Blackwood following timber harvesting disturbance in Wet Forest in the Otways.
 For more information see our Species page.

 How do I know if the timber I get has been legally harvested?